marvin1099/Minecraft_Autolaucher/README.md

 TO-DO: I need to clean the script of the unnecessary, not working lines.
 Right now it works but the code is really bad.
 I also could make the script to ask you if you use the new or the old launcher so it's backwards compatible.

 # Vivecraft Autolauncher Remake
-This is a remake of the Vivecraft Autolauncher
+Version 0.4 is a remake of the Vivecraft Autolauncher by Marvin1099

-His Version is a simple AutoHotKey script which launches the Minecraft Launcher and automatically clicks on the Play button.

 This version will search for a given name to start the profile you want.